1,000+ Opportunities

 Social Costs of Poor Water Quality Stormwater Runoff: Prevention and Mitigation Through Research Community Resilience Program Coastal Hazards of Superior - Community of Practice Partnering with Local Governments for Climate Adaptation Great Lakes One Water Resilient Future Twin Ports Climate Conversations Education and Workforce Development Program Educator Needs Assessment Sea Grant Great Lakes BioBlitz 2025 Aquaculture Challenge for 8-12 Grade Students Water Reads: Science Stories for Young Minds Center for Great Lakes Literacy Education Kit Loan Program Minnesota Sea Grant Educator Mini-Grant Program Shipboard Science Immersion Fisheries and Aquaculture Program Consumer Education on Seafood and Aquaculture Consumer Education Resources Egg-to-Market Yellow Perch Project Steelhead or Salmon?

-Louis River Estuary Workshop Invasive Cattail-Dominated Shorelines Regional Stormwater Protection Team (RSPT) Twin Ports Freshwater Folk Lab to Lakes: Minnesota Cattail Collaborative Recreation and Water Safety Program Drowning Hotspots in the St.
+Louis River Estuary Workshop Invasive Cattail-Dominated Shorelines Regional Stormwater Protection Team (RSPT) Twin Ports Freshwater Folk Lab to Lakes: Minnesota Cattail Collaborative PFAS Regulation Comparison: Minnesota and Great Lakes Region Recreation and Water Safety Program Drowning Hotspots in the St.

 Louis River Estuary Hypothermia: Understanding and Prevention Minnesota Lakes Thaw Tracker Minnesota Sea Grant 2026-2028 Biennial Request for Proposals (RFP) Proposal Forms and Documents Student Opportunities Overview Minnesota Sea Grant Science & Policy Fellowship Call for Hosts: Minnesota Sea Grant Science & Policy Fellowship Minnesota Sea Grant Undergraduate Internships National Marine Fisheries-Sea Grant Joint Fellowship NOAA Coastal Management Fellowship NOAA Hollings Undergraduate Scholarship

-Based on current listing details, eligibility includes: Formal and nonformal 5th-12th grade educators Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Formal and nonformal educators (grades 5-12) from the Great Lakes region.
+Confirm the full requirements in the official notice before applying.